nicolas-raoul/Tiny-SAML-IDP/README.md

 Features
 --------
 - A SAML2 complient Identity Provider.
 The IdP will authenticate known users, providing known attributes to the SP.
-A REST api allows for the 'just-in-time' manipulation of:
-  * user credentials (either a specific username & password or allow any username and password)
-  * user role
-  * any user attributes
-  * signing certificate
-  * entityID
-  * ACS endpoint

 - A SAML2 complient Service Provider.
-The SP displays the attributes as these were recieved from an IdP.
-A REST api allows for the 'just-in-time' manipulation of:
+The SP displays the attributes as these were received from an IdP.
-  * entityID
-  * signing certificate
-  * sso Service URL

 Defaults
 --------